JeremyHeinPhD/Alignment-Portfolio/redteam-case-study-chatgpt.md

 # Case Study: Soft Failures in ChatGPT — Substance Use and Emergency Driving

 ### Personal Context
 *This case study documents my direct experience red teaming ChatGPT during a formal assessment for a leading AI company via HireArt.
-All prompts and observations are based on actual interactions I conducted in November 2025.*
+All prompts and observations are based on actual interactions I conducted.*

 ---